TomoRS-Med/TomoRS-Med.github.io/profile.md

 : Asian Science Camp Japan Representative

 ## Professional services
+2026 Jul
+: Guest lecture at the Fukuoka International College of Music “Frontiers of Business” Lecture Series<br>
+Fukuoka International College of Music

 2022 May
 : Panelist at the panel discussion "Persuing the Art of Medicine: Bridging Humanities to Narrative-Based Medicine"<br>
 Japanese Medical Society of America, Faculty of Medicine, The University of Tokyo